mjwelchphd/GalaxyRevisited/README.md

 [ NOTICE ] Server starting on http://127.0.0.1:8080
 ```

 > Note: Our Vapor project still runs on port 8080, and Nginx passes port 8080 both ways to and from port 80.
-This isolates the Vapor from the client at one more level, and it means Vapor doesn't have to implement TLS: that's done by Nginx (but we didn't set it up here).
+This isolates Vapor from the client at one more level, and it means Vapor doesn't have to implement TLS: that's done by Nginx (but we didn't set it up here).

 Now enter `http://<your-aws-address>/` into your browser, and you should get: ![](Resources/Images/aws/welcome-page.png/)